 During tonometry, eye drops are used to numb the eye.
 Then a doctor or technician uses a device called a tonometer to measure the eye pressure.
 A small amount of pressure is applied to the eye by a small device.
-The average range for eye pressure is 12-21 mm Hg ("mm Hg" refers to millimeters of mercury, a scale used to record eye pressure.)
-The level of eye pressure at which glaucoma develops is not the same for everyone, and some people can get glaucoma even if their eye pressures are within the average range of 12-21 mm Hg.
+The average range for eye pressure is 10-21 mm Hg ("mm Hg" refers to millimeters of mercury, a scale used to record eye pressure.)
+The level of eye pressure at which glaucoma develops is not the same for everyone, and some people can get glaucoma even if their eye pressures are within the average range of 10-21 mm Hg.
+Because it is different for each individual, your eye care professional will determine a safe eye pressure range for each of your eyes.